Sarthak102/Consumable-management-system/README.md

-# Inventory Management System
+# Consumable Management System

-This project is an Inventory Management System built with PHP, MySQL, HTML, and CSS.
+This project is an Consumable Management System built with PHP, MySQL, HTML, and CSS.
 It allows users to add category, add products, issue products, view available products, and generate monthly inventory reports.

 ## Features